Business and Financial Occupations

 Logisticians analyze and coordinate an organization's supply chain—the system that moves a product from supplier to consumer.
 They manage the entire life cycle of a product, which includes how a product is acquired, allocated, and delivered.

-Management analysts, often called management consultants, propose ways to improve an organization’s efficiency.
+Management analysts, often called management consultants, recommend ways to improve an organization's efficiency.
 They advise managers on how to make organizations more profitable through reduced costs and increased revenues.

 Market research analysts study market conditions to examine potential sales of a product or service.
 They help companies understand what products people want, who will buy them, and at what price.

-Meeting, convention, and event planners coordinate all aspects of events and professional meetings.
+Meeting, convention, and event planners arrange all aspects of events and professional gatherings.
 They arrange meeting locations, transportation, and other details.

 Personal financial advisors provide advice on investments, insurance, mortgages, college savings, estate planning, taxes, and retirement to help individuals manage their finances.

 Buyers and purchasing agents buy products and services for organizations to use or resell.
-Purchasing managers oversee the work of buyers and purchasing agents.
+They evaluate suppliers, negotiate contracts, and review the quality of products.
+Purchasing managers oversee the work of buyers and purchasing agents and typically handle more complex procurement tasks.

 Tax examiners and collectors, and revenue agents determine how much is owed in taxes and collect tax from individuals and businesses on behalf of federal, state, and local governments.
 They review tax returns, conduct audits, identify taxes owed, and collect overdue tax payments.